swiftlang/swift-evolution/proposals/0102-noreturn-bottom-type.md

 }
 ```

-This type should used by convention as the return type of functions that don't
+This type should be used by convention as the return type of functions that don't
 return.
 Existing `@noreturn` functions in the standard library and SDK, such
 as `fatalError`, are changed to return `Never`.
 The Clang importer also imports
 C and Objective-C functions declared with `__attribute__((noreturn))` as